FAQ Questions and answers about the Green Finance Alliance

 Logo Green Finance Alliance

-The Green Finance Alliance is an initiative of the Ministry for Climate Action (BMK) within the framework of the Green Finance Agenda.
+The GFA is an initiative of the Ministry for Climate Action (BMK).
 Its goal is to establish a broad alliance for climate protection in the Austrian financial industry.
-Target attainment will be monitored once a year based on the list of criteria, which will serve as the basis for this evaluation.
-An aggregated report will be disclosed annually to communicate the members’ overall progress.
+Target attainment is monitored once a year based on the criteria catalogue.
+An aggregated report is published annually to communicate the members’ overall progress: Annual Report.

-The first members of the Green Finance Alliance are nine ambitious companies from the Austrian financial sector.
+The members of the GFA are eleven ambitious companies from the Austrian financial sector.
 They have voluntarily committed to transition their core business towards climate neutrality and aligning their business activities with the 1.5 degree target set by the Paris Agreement.
 They act as climate protection pioneers and show that climate protection and environmentally sustainable business practices are compatible.
-You can find comprehensive information in the Green Finance Alliance handbook.
+More here: GFA publications.

-A future-proof financial system requires new perspectives and models that account for climate related topics.
+A fit for the future financial system requires new perspectives and models that account for climate related aspects.
 Climate targets and concrete measures must be integrated into existing as well as new processes.
-To this end, the Green Finance Alliance has defined five target dimensions for the core business of its members:
+To this end, the GFA has defined five target dimensions for the core business of its members:

 • Aligning portfolios with the 1.5 degree target of the Paris Agreement